hrbrmstr/rradar/README.md

     the the conterminus U.S.
   - `animate_radar`: Create an animated weather image from a NOAA station
+  - `latest_radar`: Read latest NWS regional or ConUS radar mosaics as a stars object
   - `stations`: NOAA U.S. Radar Stations

 ## Installation